 Hermit Thrush are found across a very broad geographic area, and are common in many parts of that range.
 Recent systematic surveys indicate overall populations are rising.
 The IUCN thus considers the Hermit Thrush to be a species of "Least Concern".

-3) Audubon Guide - Hermit Thrush
+- Audubon Field Guide - Hermit Thrush

 October 13th, 2008 - Beaver Creek Nature Area near Brandon, South Dakota